The inspiration of Scripture

 The further we go from the stated purposes of the Bible, the less the Bible says about the subject and the less likely we are to have a complete statement about the subject.
 Statements about history and science are of special interest.

 Historians find the Bible to be an accurate record of many ancient events, more reliable than other ancient writings.
-But its standard of accuracy is looser than the expectations of modern science and history, as can be discerned from parallel accounts in Scripture.
+But its standard of accuracy is not as precise as the expectations of modern science and history, as can be discerned from parallel accounts in Scripture.
 The same event can be attributed to Satan or to God (2 Samuel 24:1; 1 Chronicles 21:1), to Jesus in vision or to Ananias (Acts 22:14-15; 26:16-18).
 Paul’s companions stood and heard, but they also fell down and did not hear (Acts 9:7; 22:7, 9).

 Most alleged discrepancies in the Bible are easily resolved, but these parallel accounts show that we must be cautious about taking biblical statements at face value.
 Even if we do not have a parallel account, it is hazardous to assume that unnamed intermediaries, for example, were not involved.
 Some biblical statements are true, but imprecise and incomplete, and therefore not a basis for a modern history.
 They may be used only with caution.
 Although biblical comments about salvation require the historical truth of certain events, such as the resurrection of Jesus, our faith does not require that we accept every biblical comment as historically or scientifically precise.5